JOIN NOW for exclusive pricing & express shipping

 Active ingredientAflibercept

-Product classAnti-VEGF ophthalmic biologic
+Medicine classAnti-VEGF ophthalmic biologic

-Concentration40 mg/mL, when listed for this vial
+Concentration40 mg/mL when shown for this vial

 PresentationVial for intravitreal injection